jojojolin/FaceDetectionJava/README.md

 Right click on the project folder > Build Path > Add Libraries > User Library > opencv-XXX > Finish

-## How it works
-This program works like this:
-  1. Input - Read one frame of the streaming video from the webcam every 33ms
-  2. Image Processing - Detect frace(s) in the very first frame and append sticker(s) at the calculated location(s)
-  3. Output - Display the processed frame to the interface (FXML)

 ## APIs used
 * OpenCV4.1.0